Amtrak Accessible Rooms

 Booking Amtrak Accessible Rooms

-How many people can be on a room reservation?
+How many people can be in a room reservation?

 You can make reservations for one or two people in these rooms.